-The Office of the Vice-Chancellor comprises of the Acting Vice-Chancellor Mr. Morné Du Toit and his staff, the Deputy Vice-Chancellor: Academic, Dr. A. Niikondo, the Acting Deputy Vice-Chancellor: Administration and Finance, Ms. Miriam Dikuua, the Deputy Vice-Chancellor: Research and Innovation, Prof. P. Govender and the Chief Legal Advisor, Mr. Joshua R Kaumbi.
+The Office of the Vice-Chancellor comprises of the Vice-Chancellor Dr. Erold Naomab and his staff, the Deputy Vice-Chancellor: Academic, Dr. Andrew Niikondo, the Deputy Vice-Chancellor: Finance and Operations, Ms. Miriam Dikuua, the Acting Deputy Vice-Chancellor: Research and Innovation, Dr. Colin Stanley and the Chief Legal Advisor, Mr. Joshua R Kaumbi.

-This office is responsible for activities in the office of the Registrar, the Centre for Lifelong Learning (COLL) and the Cooperative Education Unit (CEU), and also for all Committees of the Senate and School Board of Studies (BOS) for all seven (6) schools.
+This office is responsible for activities in the office of the Registrar, the Centre for Lifelong Learning (COLL) and the Cooperative Education Unit (CEU), and also for all Committees of the Senate and School Board of Studies (BOS) for all six (6) faculties.

 The primary responsibility of the office includes management and oversight of Finances, Human Resources, Information and Communication Technology, Student Services and Facilities.